 ^{} Note: Fully diluted loss per share is not presented since it would be anti-dilutive.
+Fully diluted income per share is not presented as it is equal to basic income per share.

 Restatement of Previously Issued Financial Statements

 MAN Alaska LLC